CODEMETAPHOR/.github/profile/README.md

 # CodeMetaphor

-This is Official Repository of Codemetaphor Instagram Tech Page
+This is Official Repository of Codemetaphor

 <h3 align="left">Connect with Us:</h3>